 Content is NOT king, Fresh content IS King.
 All content providers on the show floor agreed on this.
-There were more creative companies than we have seen in the past, a testament to the importance (and profitability) of content in digital signage.
+There were more creative companies than we have seen in the past.
+That’s a testament to the importance (and profitability) of content in digital signage.

-When screens show the same slideshow, video etc. over and over, viewers become desensitized to the screens, and the digital signage network loses value.
+When screens show the same slideshow, video, etc., over and over, viewers become desensitized to the screens.
+The digital signage network loses value.
 Content automation feeds the screens with new, fresh content, and viewers will seek out the displays.

-We saw and heard content providers, and even CMS providers, talk about forming relationships with data providers, and building digital signage widgets that automate the delivery and display of the data.
-The widgets give two layers to digital signage: the data layer, where they automatically pull the data, and the visual layer, where they provide an option of themes for displaying the data in a visually engaging format.
+We saw and heard content providers, and even CMS providers, talk about forming relationships with data providers.
+Also, building digital signage widgets that automate the delivery and display of the data.
+The widgets give two layers to digital signage.
+First, the data layer, where they automatically pull the data.
+And second, the visual layer, where they provide themes for displaying the data in a visually engaging format.
 We have been doing this for a while now, and it’s great to see the industry finally catching on.

 Overall, DSE 2016 did not disappoint.
 We saw Slimmer, Faster, Easier, and More WOW digital signage.
 We have seen enough “regular” displays out in the marketplace.
 So, the DSE show was a great opportunity to show more unique and solutions.